astorDev/profl/writing/2024/index.md

 ### [Flutter Tabs: TabBar and TabBarView.](https://medium.com/@vosarat1995/flutter-tabs-tabbar-and-tabbarview-861fd45b3532)

 ~250 views.
 Although the article itself is not very complicated I feel like I've spent a lot of time to come up with a technical solution, underlining this article.
-I'm glad it paid off with solid amount of views.
+I'm glad it paid off with a solid amount of views.

 ### [Customizing CupertinoDatePicker in Flutter](https://medium.com/@vosarat1995/customizing-cupertinodatepicker-in-flutter-e032aeccbe50)

 1800+ views.
 Here goes the champ!
-I'm not sure what is so different about CupertinoDatePicker that it brought so much views, but I still appreciated the attention.
+I'm not sure what is so different about CupertinoDatePicker that it brought so many views, but I still appreciated the attention.

 ### Total